Weichwerke-Heidrich-Software/setup-bomnipotent-action/README.md

 - `domain`: *(Optional but recommended)* The domain of the BOMnipotent Server instance you primarily which to talk to.
 - `user`: *(Optional)* The username of a robot user registered at the BOMnipotent Server.
 - `secret_key`: *(Optional)* The secret key belonging to the username.
 Mke it available to your pipeline via your repo → Settings → Secrets and variables → Actions → New repository secret.
+- `log-level`: *(Optional)* Specify the log level on which BOMnipotent Client communicates with you.
+Valid values are 'error', 'warn', 'info' (default), 'debug' and 'trace'.
-- `verify_session`: *(Optional and not recommended)* If set to "false" (or some other string that is not "true"), this skips the verification that the entered session data is valid.
+- `verify-session`: *(Optional and not recommended)* If set to "false" (or some other string that is not "true"), this skips the verification that the entered session data is valid.
 - `version`: *(Optional and not recommended)* The version of the software to install.
 Defaults to 'latest'.

 ## Example Usage